-Today I’ve got a different kind of cobbler for you, made with vegan butter, and it is very easy.
-The butter is melted right in the baking pan.
-The easy to mix batter is spooned over the melted butter, but it is not stirred in.
-Next you add the fruit over the batter, sprinkle with a tablespoon of sugar and bake until set and golden brown.
+Today I’ve got a different kind of cobbler for you, one that starts by melting vegan butter in the baking pan.
+The simply mixed batter is spooned over the melted butter, but it is not stirred in.
+Next, you add the fruit over the batter, sprinkle with a tablespoon of sugar if you like, , and bake until golden brown.
 That’s it!

 Any variety of ripe seasonal fruit can be used to make this delicious cobbler.
-When paired with subtle touch of ginger powder, berries, peaches, apples and pears work particularly well here.
-I created this recipe for the Essential Vegan Desserts Course at Rouxbe, and it’s been very popular.
-By the way, the next course starts August 15th.
+When paired with a subtle touch of ginger powder, berries, peaches, apples and pears work particularly well here but feel free to omit it or use some cinnamon.
+I created this recipe for the Essential Vegan Desserts Course at Rouxbe and it’s been very popular.
+By the way, the next course starts on Sept 10th, 2020.
 I’d love to see you in class!
-Well, as I knew I’d be leaving for NAVS Vegetarian Summerfest today, I wanted to use up the fruits and other perishables in in my refrigerator.
-I had 1 cup of blueberries and 2 peaches – 1 white and 1 yellow – and the combination tasted so good.
-I served the cobbler on a plate that my great-grandmother passed down.
-She ate very differently, but I have no dounbt that she’d approve of this cobbler.

 Vegan Fruit Cobbler